 In the 21st century, it is possible to commemorate the bravery of those who served, while recognising the complexity of the issues surrounding the targeting of civilian populations.

-The Centre is named in honour of Roy Chadwick, designer of the Lancaster bomber.
+The Centre is named in honour of Roy Chadwick, designer of the Avro Lancaster Bomber.

 The Chadwick Centre hosts the Hub Cafe where visitors can select from a range of tempting treats